 All notices about professional licenses, such as renewal and audit notices, will be sent by email only.
-It is important to keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

 If you do not renew your license before the expiration date, your license will expire.
 It is illegal to practice while your license is expired.

-If you fail to renew the license by the end of the one-year period, the license will terminate.
+If you fail to renew the license within one year, the license will terminate.
 To resume practicing in Delaware after the license terminates, you must reapply for licensure in DELPROS as a new applicant.

 If you hold an active license but are not practicing in Delaware, you may request to place your license in inactive status by submitting a Service Request in DELPROS.
 You must request inactive status before the expiration date of your license.
 If your expiration date has passed, you must first renew your license, then request inactive status.
 Your license may remain in inactive status for up to five years.
 You are not permitted to practice in Delaware while your license is inactive.